hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 - The LiveSQL SQL statement `SELECT * FROM employee WHERE name like 'A%'` was run and returned 2 rows.

 That's it!
 You just generated the persistence code from the database and ran an app using it.
-Later on, when the database suffers changes (it will), you can just rerun the generation for HotRod to apply the changes of columns, tables, views, etc. to the persistence code automatically.
+Later on, when the database suffers changes (it will), you can just rerun the generation step to apply the changes of columns, tables, views, etc. to the persistence code automatically.